 Health care delivery innovation

 Health care is evolving and there is an increasing focus on ensuring high quality care delivered with the greatest value.
-Children’s Hospitals and Clinics of Minnesota has been a long-time partner in efforts to reform care delivery models.
+Children’s Minnesota has been a long-time partner in efforts to reform care delivery models.

 In 2011, the state of Minnesota undertook a nation-leading effort to streamline care for the 600,000+ patients enrolled in Minnesota’s publicly-funded healthcare programs.
 Children’s was one of the first providers chosen in the state to participate in the new Integrated Health Partnership (IHP) demonstration project.